alfred8jones/RoamAutoPair/README.md

 If you want to support me, please use Ko-fi below.

-<i>Note:</i> you have my word that the folowing way is the way I split the money you'll donate:
+<i>Note:</i> you have my word that the folowing way is the way I devide the money you'll donate:

 <b>90% for charity</br>
 5% for Ko-fi</br>